Too Much Love Will Kill You: Music videos

 The video for the Brian May version of the song was directed by David Mallet and features May singing the song to the camera, and is intercut with footage from various home movies.
 The video for the Queen version of the song was directed by DoRo and is a montage-style video of clips mainly from live performances and promo videos, and uses the Promo Edit version of the song.

 Other versions

+In 1992, Brian May performed "Too Much Love Will Kill You" at the first Pavarotti & Friends concert in Modena in Italy.